mrphishxxx/stack-python-plone/DEVELOPMENT.md

 You may have challenges on other platforms.

-#Start by installing everything
+##Deploy First (Start with an existing deployment)

-Follow the README or QUICKSTART instructions then come back here
+We assume that you've followed the README or QUICKSTART instructions and have done an initial deployment using *dotcloud push*

 ##Install Developer tools
+The following commands will install the developer tools including zopeskel and dotcloud

     easy_install pip
     pip install -r requirements.txt

-This includes all the developer tools including zopeskel and dotcloud

 ##Create your first package in the 'src' directory

     cd src
     zopeskel dexterity

-when prompted name it 'dex.example' and accept all defaults (Using the name 'dex.example' will save you a bit of time since we already have the required lines commented in the add-ons.cfg file)
+when prompted name it 'dex.example' and accept all defaults (Using the name 'dex.example' will save you a bit of time since we already have the required lines commented in the add-ons.cfg file).
+Then return to the parent directory

+    cd ../

 ##Edit the add-ons.cfg file
 Add your new package to the add-ons.cfg file, it should look like this: